ROCm/Tensile/docs/src/conceptual/kernel-parameters.rst

     - As the thread tile elements are contiguous for faster memory accesses, a ``VectorWidth``= 4 implies that a thread will read a float4 from memory instead of 4 non-contiguous floats.

   * - ``KernelLanguage``
-    - Decides if the kernels should be written in the source code (HIP, OpenCL) or assembly (gfx803, gfx900, ...).
+    - Decides if the kernels should be written in the source code (HIP) or assembly (gfx803, gfx900, ...).

 For the exhaustive list of solution parameters and their defaults, see `Common.py <https://github.com/ROCm/Tensile/blob/develop/Tensile/Common.py>`_.

 GPU kernel dimensions
 ======================

-OpenCL allows for 3-dimensional grid of work-groups.
+Tensile allows for 3-dimensional grid of work-groups.
 Each work-group can be a 3-dimensional grid of work-items.
 Tensile assigns D0 to the dimension-0 and D1 to the dimension-1 of the work-group and work-item grid.
 All other free or batch dimensions are flattened into the final dimension-2 of the work-group and work-item grids.
 Within the GPU kernel, dimension-2 is reconstituted back into whatever dimensions it represents.

-Mapping between N-dimensional Tensor contractions and finite-dimensional GPU kernels
+Mapping between N-dimensional tensor contractions and finite-dimensional GPU kernels
 --------------------------------------------------------------------------------------

 For a traditional GEMM, the 2-dimensional output, C[i,j], is mapped to launching a 2-dimensional grid of work-groups.
 Each work-group has a 2-dimensional grid of work-items with one dimension belonging to i and another to j.
 The 1-dimensional summation is represented by a single loop within the kernel body.